c64cryptoboy/ChiptuneSAK/README.md

 ### ChIRp processing / transformations

 * Quantizing of note onset and duration
-* tick scaling, truncation, voice projection and reordering
+* Tick scaling, truncation, voice projection and reordering
 * Arbitrary metric modulation with support for music with varying meters
-* Transpose score
+* Transposition
-* Separate ("explode") polyphony into separate voices
+* Separation of polyphony into separate voices ("explode")
-* Music compression for trackers: compute patterns, including reused based on transposition and differing tempos
+* Music compression for trackers: identification and exploitation of patterns, including reuse with transpositions and differing tempos

 #### ChIRp processing: under development